Growth & Care

 Iroquois Beauty Black Chokeberry is recommended for the following landscape applications:

 Mass Planting, General Garden Use, Naturalizing And Woodland Gardens

 Iroquois Beauty Black Chokeberry features airy panicles of white flowers with brick red anthers at the ends of the branches in mid spring.
 It features an abundance of magnificent deep purple berries from late summer to late winter.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval leaves turn an outstanding burgundy in the fall.